shepardm7/RTSP-react-app/README.md

    PAUSE```
  5. Run the batch file.
 If successfully done you should see some output in the command prompt and streaming files will begin getting created in the *C:\wamp64\www\live* directory.
+ 6. Make sure WAMP is running along with all its services.
- 6. Now you can run the app.
+ 7. Now you can run the app.